Information about School Board Trustees

 - A resident of Haliburton County may run for the English Public School Board Trustee Office for the Trustee position of Kawartha Lakes Wards 1 & 4 (both the resident and the office are within the area of the Trillium Lakelands District School Board jurisdiction)

-- A resident of Kawartha Lakes may run for the English Separate School Board Trustee Office for a Trustee position in Clarington (both the resident and the office are within the area of the PVNCCDSB jurisdiction).
+- A resident of Kawartha Lakes may run for the English Catholic School Board Trustee Office for a Trustee position in Clarington (both the resident and the office are within the area of the PVNCCDSB jurisdiction).

 Section 219 of the Education Act states: